 In addition to learning about relevant policy, legal, and ethical issues involved in conducting analytics on educational data, students will be challenged to use learning analytics methods to improve learning opportunities for a range of student populations.

-Studying with a faculty of internationally recognized experts, students in the Master of Science in Learning Analytics program work with real-world data collected from online and digital learning environments in the K-12 and post-secondary sectors.
+Studying with a faculty of internationally recognized experts, students in the Learning Analytics Program work with real-world data collected from online and digital learning environments in the K-12 and post-secondary sectors.

 Entry Terms: Fall Only